emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌

-***
-## WatchHQ
-### Score: /20
-1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. 9 servers, but you have to select them in sites setting rather than player. ❌
-1. Site does not have episode auto-next. ❌
-1. * How are the site's UI, player and search?
-Are they nice overall?
-What sort of user settings does it have?
-1. * What sort of subtitle features does the site have?
-1. * Does it have movies, shows and anime?
-1. * Does the site have watch lists, history or continue watching?
-1. * Does the site have tools for discovery like sorting, recommendations, collections, AI, etc?